 In 2012, RCAP expanded its Worcester office to better service the growing needs in the Central Massachusetts and Southern Worcester county region.
 The new space incorporated appropriate intake areas along with enhanced classroom and meeting space for training and workshops, computer space for clients along with support services, creating wraparound services for those in need of RCAP’s assistance.

 Over the next several years, the organization continued to grow with new Housing Consumer Education Center programs providing housing counseling and referrals to community resources.
 Expanded rural community programs included private well assessments, income surveys, GIS mapping services and regional collaboration efforts led to significant growth in staffing and organizational structure.
 In 2017, the catastrophic results of hurricanes in the Caribbean compounded by other natural disasters in the region led the organization to became involved in disaster preparedness, recovery, and emergency rehousing initiatives.

 With the ever increasing demands for homelessness prevention assistance such as Residential Assistance for Families in Transition (RAFT), new interest in financial lending programs, property management services, community development initiatives and workforce development, certification and financial wellness workshops, it became clear that the organization needed to expand into larger space.
 This led to the headquarter relocation to 191 May Street, Worcester, MA and consolidation of the Gardner corporate office and several local field offices in 2019.

 The move is part of a strategic plan to expand services to satisfy the increasing demand for improved community assistance.
 These services include safe and affordable housing; clean water, wastewater, and infrastructure programs; economic and workforce development; and education and training.
-The opening of the new location provides a spring board for the next generation of RCAP Solutions’ enhanced services, and embraces the strategic sustainability of the future, as the organization kicks off a year of celebrating its 50th Anniversary.
+The opening of the new location provides a spring board for the next generation of RCAP Solutions’ enhanced services, and embraces the strategic sustainability of the future.